good-idea/dotfiles/cheatsheets/tmux.md

 s  list sessions
 $  name session
 g - prompts for session name and switches to it.
 Performs 'kind-of' name completion.
-Faster than the built-in prefix + s prompt for long session lists.
 C (shift + c) - prompt for creating a new session by name.
 X (shift + x) - kill current session without detaching tmux.
 S (shift + s) - switches to the last session.